AndrewS097/SecurityPostureChecker/README.md

 * It does not fix security issues automatically.
 * Some results may require Administrator permissions.
 * Some Defender checks may not work if Microsoft Defender is not installed or is managed by another security product.
+* PASS and REVIEW results are basic checks and should still be reviewed by the user.

 ## Disclaimer